cyx977/pythoncryptography/README.md

 provided no enemy;
 alice can send unencrypted plaintext message to bob
+but eve could be around.